-- Maintaining Council run assets (such as public parks, halls and sporting facilities) to a standard which minimizes the risk of harm due to natural deterioration or vandalism of the asset. - Maintaining vegetation around the Shire to minimize the risk of harmful bush fire. - Maintain public roads and footpaths to a safe level - Ensuring public order and safety services are well resourced and managed (e.g. dog catchers) - Maintaining stormwater assets (including the levee), to ensure the risk of harmful flooding is kept at a minimum - Ensuring Council has enough resources to foresee and deal with any environmental planning issues, and dealing with environmental legislation changes.
+- Maintaining Council run assets (such as public parks, halls and sporting facilities) to a standard which minimises the risk of harm due to natural deterioration or vandalism of the asset. - Maintaining vegetation around the Shire to minimise the risk of harmful bush fire - Maintain public roads and footpaths to a safe level - Ensuring public order and safety are well resourced and managed (e.g. dog catchers) - Maintaining stormwater assets (including the levee), to ensure the risk of harmful flooding is kept at a minimum. - Ensuring Council has enough resources to foresee and deal with any environmental planning issues, and dealing with environmental legislation changes ii) Legislative compliance for Governance